Handling Touch Events

 var lastPosition: CGPoint = .zero

-This instance property will keep track of the last cursor position at the end of each touch events series.
-Its initial value is the cursor’s position and it’s assigned right after setting the initial cursor position in setUpScene:
+This property keeps track of the last cursor position at the end of each touch events series.
+Its initial value is the cursor’s position, assigned right after setting the initial cursor position in setUpScene:

 1